Skip to content

 The most significant workplace AI adoption is not the dramatic automation of entire jobs — it is the quiet augmentation of specific tasks within existing roles.
 Knowledge workers across industries are using AI tools to:

-• Generate first drafts of code, copy, and analysis
+• Generate first drafts of code, copy, and analysis, with developers reporting 20-50% faster completion of routine coding tasks

-• Research topics and synthesize information from multiple sources
+• Research topics and synthesize information from multiple sources, cutting research time by half

-• Automate repetitive data processing and formatting tasks
+• Automate repetitive data processing and formatting tasks, saving 2-4 hours per week per worker

 The pattern is consistent: AI handles the first draft or the routine processing, humans review, refine, and make decisions.
 This is not job elimination — it is task acceleration.
 The same person does the same job but spends less time on the mechanical parts and more time on the judgment-intensive parts.